vippsas/vipps-recurring-api/vipps-recurring-api.md

 The overall flow is:

-1. The merchant creates a draft agreement and proposes it to the customer via Vipps.
+1. The merchant creates a draft agreement and proposes it to the customer via Vipps or MobilePay.
-2. The customer approves the agreement in Vipps.
+2. The customer approves the agreement in Vipps or MobilePay.
-3. The customer can find a full overview of the agreement in Vipps, including a link to the merchant's website.
+3. The customer can find a full overview of the agreement in Vipps or MobilePay, including a link to the merchant's website.
-4. The merchant sends a charge request to Vipps at least two days before due date
+4. The merchant sends a charge request to Vipps or MobilePay at least two days before due date
-4. If the agreement is active, Vipps authorizes the charge.
+4. If the agreement is active, Vipps or MobilePay authorizes the charge.
 5. Charge will be processed on due date.

+This diagram shows a simplified flow:

 ``` mermaid
 flowchart